 Terminaling services agreement-Cushing terminal.
-In July 2011, we entered into a terminaling services agreement with Morgan Stanley Capital Group relating to our Cushing, Oklahoma facility that will expire seven years following the in-service date of certain tank capacity and other improvements to be constructed by us, subject to a five-year automatic renewal unless terminated by either party upon 180 days notice prior to the end of the then-current renewal term.
-Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of crude oil products at our terminal that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$4.3 million for the one-year period following the in-service date.
-In exchange for its minimum revenue commitment, we agreed to construct storage tanks and associated infrastructure on a leased portion of land to provide 1,000,000 barrels of crude oil capacity, with estimated completion planned for the second quarter of 2012.
+In July 2011, we entered into a terminaling services agreement with Morgan Stanley Capital Group relating to our Cushing, Oklahoma facility that will expire in July 2019, subject to a five-year automatic renewal unless terminated by either party upon 180 days prior notice.
+In exchange for its minimum revenue commitment, we agreed to construct storage tanks and associated infrastructure to provide one million barrels of crude oil capacity.
+These capital projects were completed and placed into service on August 1, 2012.
+Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of crude oil products at our terminal that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$4.3 million for the one-year period following the in-service date of August 1, 2012 for the aforementioned capital projects, and for each contract year thereafter.